-As you cope with cancer and cancer treatment, we encourage you to have honest, open discussions with your doctor.
-Feel free to ask any question that's on your mind, no matter how small it might seem.
+It’s important to have honest, open discussions with your doctor.
+Ask any question, no matter how small it might seem.
 Here are some questions you might want to ask.
 Nurses, social workers, and other members of the treatment team may also be able to answer many of your questions.

 - What kind of salivary gland cancer do I have?

 - Is my cancer high grade (likely to grow and spread quickly) or low grade?